gmcmanus/anki-roam-import/config.md

 `model_name` is the name of the model to use for imported notes.
+Defaults to "Cloze".

 `content_field` is the name of the field in which to put the content of the note.
+Defaults to "Text".

 `source_field` is the name of the field in which to put the source of the note.
+Defaults to "Extra".